ibm-cloud-docs/watsonx-code-assistant/rag-index-studio.md

 [{{site.data.keyword.wca_short}}]{: tag-blue} [Standard plan]{: tag-purple}

-You can use IBM watsonx.ai Studio to index your code repositories to enable the retrieval augmented generation (RAG).
+You can use IBM watsonx.ai Studio to index your code repositories to enable retrieval-augmented generation (RAG).

 ## Before you begin
 {: #watson_prereqs}